daystopia-rblx/STARBORN-DEMO/ENGINE.md

 ## Core Components

 ### Services
-Services are modules that create core game systems with state, logic and events.
+Services are server-side modules that create core game systems with state, logic and events.

 ```Lua
 local ExampleService = {}